paolacernada/SpaceTravel-RandomDelayMicroservice/Microservice_Documentation.md

 2. **Generate Random Delay:** The microservice will receive a time range, generate a random delay within the given range, and return this delay to the main application.

-3. **Simulate Space Exploration:** Use space travel terminology in the communication messages, such as referring to delays as "warp charge time" or "hyperdrive delay."

-4. **Communication Flow:** Ensure that the communication is seamless by setting up proper request and response handling using ZeroMQ.
+3. **Communication Flow:** Ensure that the communication is working by setting up proper request and response handling using ZeroMQ.

 ## Code for the Microservice